IDMNYU/DM-GY-9103-L-Sensory-Ecology/Solar/solarpower.md

 The PV modules are available in a range of brands, sizes, and output capacity, and in some ways, they are easiest part to source in most markets.
 Look for modules with all the necessary approvals (UL, CE, or CSA labeled) and a 25-year warranty on their power output.

 ### Charge controller
-#### It regulates the flow of electricity from modules to batteries
+#### It regulates the flow of electricity from PV modules to batteries
 ![Charge Controller](https://github.com/alexnathanson/solar-protocol/blob/17bf2e020b7f5992ba648b61bbfd3f9b7c1dcf36/wikimg/controllersm.png)

 The primary function of a charge controller is to regulate the flow of electric current from the array of solar modules to the batteries.
 This ensures the batteries are correctly charged and prevents damage from over-charging.
 Charge controllers come in a range of capacities based on the voltage and current they can handle.
 A great feature to look for is high-voltage maximum power point tracking (MPPT).
 An MPPT charge controller can accept the input from the solar modules at high voltage and charge the batteries at an appropriate lower voltage, using an optimization algorithm to maximize the amount of power going to the battery bank.